Frequently asked questions

 What is your impact and how do you measure it?

-We don’t name and shame companies.
-Although some companies might be exposed for presence of slavery in their supply chains, Anti-Slavery tends not to comment on or condemn particular brands.
-Global supply chains are so complex that it is near certain that slavery can be found in a supply chain of every single company, and it is near impossible to guarantee a slavery free product.
+Global supply chains are so complex that it is nearly certain that slavery can be found in the supply chain of every single large company, and it is near impossible to guarantee a slavery-free product.

-Does Anti-Slavery encourage boycotts of brands or products?
+Does Anti-Slavery International encourage boycotts of brands or products?

 We very rarely, if ever, join the calls to boycott specific companies or goods.